voidlabs/mosaico.io/_posts/2016-06-22-email-inliners.md

 draft: yes
 ---

-In order to make emails and email templates compatible with most of the clients and webmails out there, we know that we have to avoid at most everything that is not pure inline css 1 style.
+In order to make emails and email templates compatible with most of the clients and webmails out there, we know that we have to avoid at most everything that is not pure inline css1 style.

 To be honest this is true mainly for the two bad guys of email rendering - Outlook and Gmail - but a lot of other webmails and clients have some glitches and behaviour that makes inline style the good choice.